Yisa Braimoh

-Yisa Braimoh (born 12 August 1942) was elected Senator for Edo North Senatorial District of Edo State, Nigeria, taking office on 29 May 2007.
+Yisa Braimoh (born 12 August 1942) is a Nigerian politician who served as the senator representing the Edo North Senatorial District of Edo State in the Nigerian senate from 2007 to 2011.
 He is a member of the People's Democratic Party (PDP).

 Braimoh was educated as an engineer at the University of Western Ontario, Ontario Canada (1982), Cranefield Institute of Technology, Cranfield, UK (1981) and Engineering College, Penzance, Cornwall UK (1969-1970).
 Before election to the Senate, he was Special Advisor to the Minister of Transport and Aviation (1993), Special Advisor to the Minister of Power and Steel (1994), Member of the Board of Directors of the National Maritime Authority (2000) and Chairman of the Governing Board of NYSC (2005-2007).